Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 San Diego Air and Space Museum

-California’s Air and Space Museum and host to many exhibits (some of which are interactive) in the realm of aviation, space and science.
+California’s Air and Space Museum is host to many exhibits (some of which are interactive) in the realm of aviation, space, and science.

 San Diego Automotive Museum